-Tech companies are now the coolest places to work in and they are often ranked in the top list of the best places to work worldwide.
+Tech companies are now the coolest places to work and they are often ranked at the top list of the best places to work worldwide.

 A lot of people whose career specializations are non-technical now desire to join the tech world.
 There are instances of attempts to learn to code or take courses in data science, in a bid to acquire tech skills.
 This enthusiasm doesn’t stay on for long as they soon lose momentum due to the daily demands of their primary careers.